Vindair/CP317-W2018-G3/documents/Subby-Design.md

   * Users are also able to delete their listings at any time they desire.

 ## 2.7.
 Submit Reports
-* Users are able to issue reports concerning any violations of the terms and conditions policy and privacy policy.
-(Attach link to policies).
+* Users are able to issue reports concerning any violations of Subby's [Terms and Conditions Policy](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Terms&Conditions.md)
   * Reports will be reviewed by administrators and the appropriate punishment will be carried out.

 # 3. Design Considerations